algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - Content will be displayed horizontally.
 - Both buildings are connected to the same network.
 - The screens will be connected to the same network.
+- Ethernet is the safest way to connect the screens to the network.

 ## 3.2.
 Constraints